Jsooonx/sudoku-solver-python/README.md

 Basic backtracking  : ~2,000,000 attempts
 With MRV            : ~7,000 attempts
 ```
-## Key Insight
-A naive backtracking solver can become extremely slow on harder puzzles.
-Using the Minimum Remaining Value (MRV) heuristic significantly reduces the search space by choosing the most constrained empty cell first.

 ## Project Structure
 ```
 - sudokusolver.py = main solver and execution flow